01-edu/public/subjects/curry-entries/README.md

 ```

-- `mapCurry` replicates function `.map`, where first entry is a function, second is an object.
+Create `mapCurry`, which replicates function `.map` (but for an object).
+The first entry is the function, and the second entry is the object.

 ```js
 mapCurry(([k, v]) => [`${k}_force`, v])(personnel)